centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 #### Del

-If you want to remove a Time Period, use the **DEL** action.
-The Name is used to identify the Time Period to delete:
+If you want to remove a time period, use the **DEL** action.
+To identify the time period to delete, use its name:

 ``` shell
 centreon -u admin -p 'centreon' -o TP -a del -v "Timeperiod_Test"